 Client-Side Deduplication

-Deduplication is an approach that implies multiple usage of the same data parts in various processes.
+Deduplication is an approach that involves multiple usage of the same data parts in various processes.

-The backup format uses client-side deduplication.
+The new backup format uses client-side deduplication.
 This approach brings the following benefits:

 - Client-side deduplication is much faster compared to a server deduplication